 - 1. Holly Lodge Girls' College will treat all reported incidents of bullying seriously and promptly. - 2.
 When an incident of bullying is reported the victim will be listened to and a record of the incident will be documented.
-This will include an interview with the victim, witnesses and the individual accused of bullying. - 4.
-Parents / guardians will be notified and kept informed whilst the school carries out its investigations. - 5.
+This will include an interview with the victim, witnesses and the individual accused of bullying. - 3.
+The Assistant Headteacher [Pastoral and Behaviour] will lead on investigations into bullying, ensuring a fair and consistent approach across the school.
+They will collate the information and outcomes will be discussed and decided by the Headteacher/ Deputy Headteacher. - 4.
+The school Designated Safeguarding Lead will hold a central record of bullying incidents that are racist or homophobic, and this information will be reported regularly to Governors - 5.
+Parents / guardians will be notified and kept informed of developments by the Pastoral Year Leader whilst the school carries out its investigations - 6.
 The course of action taken will depend on the individual circumstances of the incident.
 We recognise that the future of the student(s) involved could be affected by the action taken.
-Possible sanctions could range from an internal period of isolation to a fixed term exclusion involving extremely serious incidents. - 6.
+Possible sanctions could range from an internal period of isolation to a fixed term exclusion involving extremely serious incidents. - 7.
 Records of reported incidents of bullying will be kept by the Year Leaders and a brief factual summary of the incident and the action taken will be placed in the file of the victim and the perpetrator(s).
-These files will be held in accordance with school policy. - 7.
-Where incidents of bullying have been proven, these will be logged and reported in accordance with LA guidelines. - 8.
+These files will be held in accordance with school policy. - 8.
+Where incidents of bullying have been proven, these will be logged and reported in accordance with the Designated Safeguarding Lead LA guidelines [see point 3] . - 9.
 Support will be provided to both the victim and the perpetrator(s).
-Support may include: Referral to the school's mentoring team, participation in the restorative justice process, mediation, alerting staff and close monitoring in lessons. - 9.
-Year Leaders will continue to monitor the progress and behaviour of the victim and perpetrator(s) for a period of time. - 10.
+Support may include:

+Referral to the school's mentoring team, participation in the restorative justice process, mediation, alerting staff and close monitoring in lessons.

+- 10. Year Leaders will continue to monitor the progress and behaviour of the victim and perpetrator(s) for a period of time. - 10.
 The Sharp System (School Help Advice Reporting Page System) can be accessed at http://hollylodge.thesharpsystem.com/.
-Messages left here are monitored each day by our Safer Schools Officer and the Assistant Head Teacher and immediate action is taken where appropriate.

-- 11. Any complaints about the school's handling of an incident of bullying should, in the first instance, be made to Ms M Murphy, Designated Safeguarding Lead.
+Messages left here are monitored each day by our Safer Schools Officer and the Assistant Headteacher [Pastoral andBbehaviour] and immediate action is taken where appropriate. - 11.
+Any complaints about the school's handling of an incident of bullying should, in the first instance, be made to Ms M Murphy, Designated Safeguarding Lead.
 Thereafter, the School's policy on complaints procedures will be followed. - 12.
 Incidents of bullying which occur outside school should be reported to the police.
 In such circumstances, parents / guardians should notify the school so that we are able to monitor the situation. - 13.
 As a School we will prevent bullying by developing the community's awareness of bullying issues.
 This will be done through PSHE, staff meetings, information to parents/guardians and students at the start of each academic year, induction of new staff, assemblies, Form Time, anti-bullying materials, completion of the student surveys on how safe they feel in school, the Sharp system, displays in school, work with mentors, duties carried out by staff at break and lunch times. - 14.
 Staff should be vigilant all times and ensure that incidents of bullying behaviour are reported promptly to the relevant Year leader.